jindrichmynarz/dissertation/parts/sparql.md

   f(coll_{1}) \oplus map(f, (coll_{2}, \dots, coll_{n})) & \text{if}\ coll = (coll_{1}, coll_{2}, \dots, coll_{n})
 \end{cases}$$

-If we apply it to weighting functions from the set $WF$ and concept associations $CA$, then its type signature is $map': WF \times CA \to W$.
+If we apply it to weighting functions from the set $WF$ and concept associations $CA$, then the type signature of this specialization is $map': WF \times CA \to W$.

 #### Aggregation functions